 Great Bend's Brit Spaugh Zoo has added a web-based backup for its records on animal care, Zoo Director Scott Gregory said.

 The Tuesday's primary election is over.
 The polls closed at 7 p.m. and the Barton County Clerk's office started continually updating posted results throughout the evening.

 Don Davis may be new to political office, but he is not new to the Barton County Commission.
 Davis won the Republican primary for the commission's Third District against Buck Causey Tuesday by 450 votes to 213.

 For Great Bend attorney Steve Johnson, being a district judge was a natural evolution in the legal profession.
 Johnson defeated fellow Republican Robert Anderson of Ellinwood in Tuesday's 20th Judicial District judge primary.

 St. John's Mitch Holmes, a former 114th District House representative, won his battle against incumbent Ruth Teichman in a battle of Stafford County residents for the 33rd District in the Kansas Senate.

 Lt.
 Brian J. Bellendir bested incumbent Greg Armstrong and former Lt.
 Richard W. Unrein to win the Republican primary for Barton County Sheriff.
 His will be the only name on the ballot for that office in November.
 With votes from all 40 precincts counted for the unofficial total Tuesday night, Bellendir led with 2,262 votes, or 46.94 percent.
 Armstrong had 37.6 percent with 1,812 votes, and Unrein trailed with 15.46 percent, 745 votes.

-Barton County Departments submit a bi-weekly activity report of statistical information or a summary of services.
+Every two weeks, Barton County departments submit an activity report of statistical data or a summary of services.
 County Administrator Richard Boeckman presented highlights from the most recent reports to the County Commission Monday morning.